NicolasAnquetil/VerveineJ/README.md

 ## Developers

 To test the project, remember that you **must** disable the `assert` by removing (or not using) the -ea parameter.
+You also need to run test one by one (fork method in IntelliJ).

 > You can also use And or the pre-created IntelliJ build